Royal Canadian Mounted Police: International

 The RCMP also provides law enforcement training overseas in Iraq and other Canadian peacekeeping missions.
-The RCMP have been involved in training and logistically supporting the Haitian National Police since 1994, a controversial matter in Canada considering allegations of widespread human rights violations on the part of the HNP.
+The RCMP has been involved in training and logistically supporting the Haitian National Police since 1994, a controversial matter in Canada considering allegations of widespread human rights violations on the part of the HNP.
 Some Canadian activist groups have called for an end to the RCMP training.